 As one of your most powerful job search tools, a well-written, targeted resume markets you.
-But first, a strong cover letter (carefully crafted & customized) needs to help open the door.
+But first, a good cover letter (carefully crafted & customized) needs to help open the door.
 And even nowadays, with automated resume screenings your first hurdle to cross, a good cover letter can still make a big difference.

 It’s true that impersonal, heartless computer screenings may keep your application from ever getting seen by human eyeballs.
 (So it pays to try to find direct connections to bypass those computers.)
-But once you make it through to a real-person, a strong cover letter can get you from the maybe pile to the “set up an interview” pile.
+But once you make it through to a real-person, a strong cover letter can get your resume from the maybe pile to the “set up an interview” pile.
 And follow you all along the interview process.

-Strong cover letters focus on company
+Good cover letters target company needs

 Yes … we naturally see cover letters as a place to talk about ourselves and how great we are.
 And while you certainly want to do that, one critical piece you need to remember is this: the company is zeroing in on how well you fit THEIR needs — and not how interesting or fun you might be as a person.